Papal ferula: Early usage and dispute

 Traditionally, the popes did not use any ferula, crosier, or pastoral staff as part of the papal liturgy.
 The use of a staff is not mentioned in descriptions of Papal Masses in the Ordines Romani.
 In the early days of the Church a pope would sometimes carry a crosier, but this practice disappeared by the time of Pope Innocent III.
-Innocent III noted in his De Sacro altaris mysterio (“Concerning the Sacred Mystery of the Altar,” I, 62): “The Roman Pontiff does not use the shepherd's staff.”
+He noted in his De Sacro altaris mysterio ("Concerning the Sacred Mystery of the Altar", I, 62): "The Roman Pontiff does not use the shepherd's staff."
 The reason was that a crosier is often given by the metropolitan archbishop (or another bishop) to a newly elected bishop during his investiture or episcopal ordination.
 In contrast, the pope does not receive investiture from another bishop and is invested with the pallium during his coronation or the modern inauguration.

 Re-adoption

-During the High Middle Ages, the popes once again began using a staff known as a ferula as insignia to signify temporal power and governance, which included "the power to mete out punishment and impose penances".
-The actual form of the staves from this period is not well known, but were likely staffs topped with a knob and a single-barred cross on top.
-The staff was not a liturgical item, and its use was limited to a few extraordinary ceremonial occasions, such as the opening of the Holy Door and the consecration of churches, during which the pope "took hold of the staff to knock on the door three times and to trace the Greek and Latin letters on the floor of the church".
+During the High Middle Ages, the popes once again began using a staff known as a ferula as part of their insignia.
+It signified temporal power and governance, which included "the power to mete out punishment and impose penances".
+The actual form of the staves from this period is not well known, but they were most probably staffs topped with a knob and surmounted by a single-barred cross.
+The staff was not a common liturgical item, and its use was limited to a few extraordinary celebrations proper to the pope, such as the opening of the Holy Door and the consecration of churches, during which the pope "took hold of the staff to knock on the door three times and to trace the Greek and Latin letters on the floor of the church".